arrow

 As such, DashDevs has to offer Fintech Core — a white-label modular fintech solution for the creation and fast launch of digital banking and payment products.
 It allows anyone to create a neobank from pre-built modules and integrations.
 Fintech core makes developing core banking and standard fintech modules themselves unnecessary, minimizing costs and reducing the time to launch.

-Unlike with banking API integration, you still need a banking license to distribute financial services with the help of the Fintech Core.
+Unlike bank API integration, you still need a banking license to distribute financial services with the help of the Fintech Core.
 In essence, this non-cloud solution allows a financial institution to create a unique product that you can fully customize for your business needs.

 Besides, here at DashDevs, we have built multiple neobanks from the ground up.
 Our success stories include the creation of Pi1 — a modular white-label banking platform.
 This branchless financial institution comes with a full range of banking services and products.

-So, we gladly share the basic combination of a typical challenger bank’s own and third-party APIs.
+So, we gladly share the basic combination of a typical challenger bank’s own and third-party APIs and bank account API.
 It’s needed, from our experience, to start the business in a technologically proper way:

 Core Banking System (CBS)